-Diabetes mellitus (commonly known as diabetes) is a group of diseases characterised by high blood sugar levels over a prolonged period of time.
+Diabetes mellitus (commonly referred to as diabetes) is a group of diseases characterised by high blood sugar levels over a prolonged period of time.
 This page deals with type 2 diabetes.
 Other diabetes variations include type 1 diabetes (usually diagnosed in childhood or adolescence) and gestational diabetes (where a mother cannot produce enough insulin during pregnancy).

 It is not understood why some people develop type 2 diabetes and others do not but certain factors can increase a person’s risk of the developing the condition.
 These risk factors include: